microsoft/PartsUnlimitedMRP/docs/_posts/2016-08-19-fund-14-Oth-chef.md

+// removed 5th April 2018
----
+// ---
-layout: page
+//layout: page
-title:  Continuous Deployment with Chef
+//title:  Continuous Deployment with Chef
-category: FundOth
+//category: FundOth
-order: 5
+//order: 5
----
+//---

 ### Parts Unlimited MRP App Continuous Deployment with Chef ###

 In this hands-on lab, you will explore some of the new features and capabilities of Deploying MRP App via Chef Server in Azure.
 This hands-on lab is designed to point out new features, discuss and describe them, and enable you to understand and explain these features to customers as part of the DevOps Lifecycle.